YoGosling/Anserini/README.md

 ###Index and search

 ```
-sh target/appassembler/bin/TRECSearcher -groupid uwar -index <index_name>  -host localhost -port 3333
+sh target/appassembler/bin/TRECSearcher -groupid <groupid> -index <index_name>  -host <host> -port <port>
 ```

-`-groupid -host -port` options are the corresponding values that participants self-configured in a local broker server.
-Details for configuring a local broker server can be found [here](https://github.com/trecrts/trecrts-eval)
+`-host, -port` options are the url and port of the open RTS valuation broker. `-groupid` option is the groupid obtained from RTS orgnizers.
+Details for getting groupids and conneting to RTS broker can be found at one of the discussions in the [mailing list](https://groups.google.com/forum/#!topic/trec-rts/aGbZNFhibcg).

 ###Connect [evaluation broker REST(ful) API](https://github.com/trecrts/trecrts-eval/tree/master/trecrts-server)